gposingway/gposingway/README.md

 ### Why does it use ReShade 5.8.0 instead of the latest?

 Gposingway currently utilizes ReShade version 5.8.0 as the baseline for compatibility reasons.
 This version has been thoroughly tested with the included shaders and provides a stable experience.
 Future updates may include support for newer ReShade versions.

+### I have ReShade (or other ReShade-based injectors) already installed.
+How should I proceed?

+Uninstall ReShade, if possible; alternatively, you can rename your pre-existing `reshade-shaders` folder to something else, merge the contents of the `reshade-presets` folder and manually move specific textures under the old `reshade-shaders\textures` used by your presets to the new folder of the same name.
+There are **no guarantees** that previously existing presets will continue working, though.

 ### Are there plans to support newer ReShade versions in the future?